 This guide identifies resources relevant to the VCE History - Revolutions units

 Our Library has a number of ebooks considering issues around the Russian Revolution we also subscribe to a wide range of scholarly journals.
-Both ebooks and online journals can be accessed using your State Library Victoria barcode.
+Both ebooks and online journals can be accessed using your State Library Victoria membership.

 Search ebooks using keywords.
 You can also search for similar books by clicking on the subject heading under the Details tab for any book.

-Suggested subject headings:
+Suggested subject heading:

 Use the dropdown options to search different types of publications.
-Books etc. will include print as well as ebooks.
+Books will include print as well as ebooks.
 Articles will find full text articles.

 Here are examples of some articles that can be found on specific issues of the Russian Revolution, the causes and the aftermath.